Thank you to schools

 Coronavirus management support for schools

-Since September, schools have been diligently applying the Government’s comprehensive guidance on full reopening, whilst also juggling the significant task of keeping the school fully operational.
-Pharos Response, risk and reputation management specialists, have been assisting client schools on their COVID management response journey from the virus’ arrival after the first positive cases in February.
+Since September, schools have been diligently applying the Government’s comprehensive guidance on full reopening whilst juggling the significant task of keeping the school fully operational.
+Pharos Response, risk and reputation management specialists, have assisted client schools on their COVID management response journey from the virus’ arrival after the first positive cases in February.
 Since September, this support has primarily taken two forms:

 Risk assessments, management plans and on the ground operations

-We have been working with schools to help ensure their COVID risk assessments, management plans and on the ground operations are compliant with Government guidance (note although it is called ‘guidance’, some of it is mandatory).
-This has included carrying out audits and providing feedback to schools, both remotely of their plans and by visiting schools to see how the plans are being executed.
+We have been working with schools to help ensure their COVID risk assessments, management plans.
+On the ground, operations are compliant with Government guidance (note although it is called ‘guidance’, some of it is mandatory).
+This has included conducting audits and providing feedback to schools, both remotely of their plans and visiting schools to see how the plans are being executed.

 Coronavirus response assistance

 In addition, we have adapted our 24/7 critical incident support service to include Coronavirus response assistance (without extra charge for schools).
-This allows schools who have a positive case/s to call our team when they have been unable to reach the DfE or local public health helplines for some early direction based on our experience.
-Naturally, the public health authorities are the right agencies to direct schools but we have also been helping draft communications to parents and to manage the media.
-For schools, knowing the Pharos team is always contactable has been highly reassuring and a lifeline at times when they have needed immediate support.
-For Pharos, we’ve learned a huge amount about the whole process through these experiences, which in turn helps us to assist others.
+This allows schools with positive case/s to call our team when they have been unable to reach the DfE or local public health helplines for some early direction based on our experience.
+Naturally, the public health authorities are the right agencies to direct schools, but we have also been helping draft communications to parents and manage the media.
+For schools, knowing the Pharos team is always contactable has been highly reassuring and a lifeline when they need immediate support.
+For Pharos, we’ve learned a huge amount about the whole process through these experiences, which helps us assist others.